tmitchel/HiggsToTauTau/README.md

   - `plugins`: This directory contains all C++ plugins using the library.
 This is primarily the analyzers and template makers, but any code   drawing on the library can be placed here.
   - `scripts`: All short scripts are stored here.
 Plotting scripts and other small scripts can be stored in this directory.
   - `Output`: All outputs are stored in the directory.
 Outputs include plots, TTrees, and templates for Higgs Combine.
 These are all stored in subdirectories within the `Output` directory.
-  - `.travis`: Contains the script used for testing with Travis CI.
-Probably just don't touch this one unless you know what you're doing (I barely do..)
 - Spare Files
   - `build`: A simple bash script for compiling a plugin with the correct libraries (ROOT).
 The script takes two ordered arguments: the plugin to compile and the name of the output binary.
 The binary should be copied to your $HOME/bin directory
   - `automate_analysis.py`: Used for analyzing an entire directory.
 Explained more later